I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 When the RMS Titanic collided with an iceberg, plates and rivets on her starboard side were ripped apart.
 This caused seawater to flood in and begin the process of sinking the vessel.

 Head baker Charles Joughin was in his cabin when word of the collision reached him shortly after 23.40 p.m.
 Immediately, he mustered his crew to provision the lifeboats with bread and biscuits.

 The temperature of the Atlantic water in April 1912 was -2 Celsius.
-Plunging into water that cold creates a chain of events that usually leads to death within 30 minutes or sooner.
+Plunging into water that cold creates a chain of events that usually leads to death within 30 minutes or less.

 - Cold incapacitation is the second stage and it can kick in after just five minutes; the cold robs the body of strength.
-Arms and legs can lose between 60% and 80% of their ability to move because the blood flow to the extremities is reduced in order to preserve vital, core organs.
-Even people with above average strength lack the power to pull themselves out of the water.
+Arms and legs can lose between 60 percent and 80 percent of their ability to move because the blood flow to the extremities is reduced in order to preserve vital, core organs.
+Even people with above-average strength lack the power to pull themselves out of the water.
 Within 30 minutes, the swimmer will lose the strength to even keep their head above water.